paperswithcode/sota-extractor/README.md

 - `description` - a short description in markdown (string)
 - `subdatasets` - zero or more children `Dataset` objects (e.g. dataset subsets or dataset partitions) (list)
 - `dataset_links` - zero or more `Link` objects, representing the links to the dataset download page or any other relevant external pages (list)
-- `dataset_citations"` - zero or more `Link` objects, representing the papers that are the primary citations for the dataset.
+- `dataset_citations"` - zero or more `Link` objects, representing the papers that are the primary citations for the dataset
-- `sota` - the `Sota` object representing the state-of-the-art table on this dataset.
+- `sota` - the `Sota` object representing the state-of-the-art table on this dataset

 #### `Link`